 Pelvis Innominates and Sacrum Anatomy

 I’ve colored the three different columns of our cube here to match our our pelvis illustration above.
-Generally speaking, it has been theorized that the different parts of the pelvis can “rotate” or “shift” on one another, causing misalignments (2).
+Generally speaking, it has been theorized that the different parts of the pelvis can “rotate” or “shift” on one another, causing misalignments with hip alignment (2).
 To conceptualize this, imagine holding the red and blue columns of this rubix cube stable, while you turn the yellow column towards you several degrees (we’d call this left innominate “anterior rotation” or “nutation”).
-Many clinicians attempt to find these alignments, and restore the rubix cube, or pelvis, back to it’s original anatomy.
-And thus: normal “alignment restored,” pain resolved and the patient returns to everyday life.
+Many clinicians attempt to find these alignments and restore the rubix cube, or pelvis back to its original anatomy.
+And thus: normal “alignment is restored,” pain is resolved and the patient returns to everyday life.
 Present day, the field is moving away from this train of thought.
 It’s really not as simple as my metaphor here — but we’ll loop around back to this soon.

 Fortin Finger Sign

 A simple and fairly intuitive test is the “Fortin’s Finger Sign” (5).
 85% of patients who point to this landmark are said to be struggling with a sacroiliac disorder (5, 6).
-Generally if a patient points to this landmark, a clinician will more likely closely examine the sacroiliac joint, which may involve a closer look at alignment of the hips.
+Generally, if a patient points to this landmark, a clinician will more likely closely examine the sacroiliac joint, which may involve a closer look at hip alignment.

 A Cultural Perspective: How did we get here?

-Again, the manual therapy literature and culture is littered with books, chapters and papers on the treatment of the sacroiliac joint.
+Again, the manual therapy literature and culture is littered with books, chapters, and papers on the treatment of the sacroiliac joint.
 Many of these methods, using the aforementioned three thought processes, are based on the presumptions that these biomechanical faults directly cause sacroiliac joint based pain (2).
-Physical therapists, chiropractors and osteopaths spend years of graduate school mastering these assessment skills and manual interventions, regularly fine tuning them later through residencies, fellowships, continuing education and tons of repetitions in clinical practice.
+Physical therapists, chiropractors, and osteopaths spend years of graduate school mastering these assessment skills and manual interventions, regularly fine tuning them later through residencies, fellowships, continuing education, and tons of repetitions in clinical practice.
 The bottom line is that we’re proud of these skills, and want to help our patients.
-When we can find a helpful “quick fix,” such as restoring “normal alignment” at your hips — we’re absolutely thrilled to take it and provide some results within a single visit.
+When we can find a helpful “quick fix,” such as restoring “normal hip alignment” — we’re absolutely thrilled to take it and provide some results within a single visit.
 Who wouldn’t be?
 We want to help!